- 1316 Adams St.

 - Access to I-24 / I-65 is within minutes, so residents and tenants can easily get to and from Neuhoff—and to anywhere in Nashville and beyond.
 The Nashville International Airport (BNA) is within 10 miles.

 - And Neuhoff is a destination itself.
-Neighborhood mainstay Monday Night Brewing has been open and pouring ales since 2021, and the district is gearing up to welcome several restaurants and retailers in 2024, including Sid & Ann Mashburn, E+Rose, Fishmonger, Close Company (a new concept from the team behind Death & Co), two new concepts from the groups behind local award-winning restaurants Kisser and Peninsula, and many more.
+Neighborhood mainstay Monday Night Brewing has been open and pouring ales since 2021, and the district is gearing up to welcome several restaurants and retailers in 2024 and early 2025, including Sid & Ann Mashburn, E+Rose, Fishmonger, Close Company (a new concept from the team behind Death & Co), two new concepts behind local award-winning restauranteurs, and many more.

 New City Properties